buildthenmarket/Health-and-Fitness/Diet/AVOID.md

 - **Exploitation of Workers:** Toxic farming practices often extend to labor conditions, where workers may be exposed to harmful chemicals without adequate protection.
 - **Health Risks:** Workers in these environments face serious health risks, which can indirectly affect the safety of the produce.

-### Conclusion

-Awareness of these toxic farming practices is crucial for consumers who want to make informed choices about their food.
-Opting for organic produce, supporting local farms that practice sustainable methods, and advocating for regulations that protect both the environment and public health can help mitigate these issues.

 ## Alcohol